Seward Fishing: Alaska halibut fishing and Alaska salmon fishing in Resurrection Bay, Nuka bay, and Prince William Sound

-Halibut is on the menu throughout the fishing season, except during Wednesdays, when halibut fishing is restricted in Southcentral Alaska by the International Pacific Halibut Commission.
+Halibut is on the menu throughout the fishing season, except except Wednesdays which is restricted in Southcentral Alaska by the International Pacific Halibut Commission.
 Different species of salmon are available at different times in the summer, with King (Chinook) Salmon typically present from May to early July; and with Silver (Coho) Salmon showing up from late June/early July through late August.
 Rockfish are typically present in rocky areas through the summer; and Lingcod can be retained beginning July 1.

 We design our multi-species trips depending on what species is available during the summer months with Halibut always being on the menu through the entire season.

 In May and June, we offer two Combination trips: